Three-way light switches can be confusing, right?

 Electrical Word Warrior

 The nice (and easy) thing about single pole switches?
-The wires can go to either terminal.
-So connect and conquer!
+The wires can go to either terminal as shown in the photos.
+So you can connect and conquer!

 Looks a lot like a drawbridge, doesn’t it?
 That’s actually a very good way of looking at it.